bjornrommel/steinkauz/README.md

 ## C++

 - [Positioning and Timing of Nodes](https://github.com/bjornrommel/steinkauz/tree/master/project/position_time)
 Deploying nodes is not perfect: nodes are usually slightly mis-positioned.
 Furthermore, the clocks used in nodes tend to drift over time.
-Using source location, all available first breaks and pinger time signals, however, the position of nodes and their time drifts can be determined.
+Using source location, all available first breaks and later pinger time signals, however, the position of nodes and their time drifts can be determined.

 ## Notebooks